Last updated: June 7, 2026

 - Coldwell School.

 - Colony School.
-A rural school in the Powells Crossroads area; the exact relationship to Powell's Crossing School is not clarified in available sources.
+A rural school in the Powells Crossroads area; the exact relationship to Powell's Crossing School is unclear.

 - Coppinger's Cove School.
-District school in Coppinger's Cove, south of Whitwell along the Sequatchie Valley floor.
+District school in Coppinger Cove, a plateau-escarpment cove west of the Sequatchie Valley floor.

 - County School.